-Low cost for access to ansure that all community members regardless of income lever have the annormality coastor access to creare that an community incrineers regardless or income never have the opportunity to try food gardening.
+law cost for access to ansure that all community members regardless of income lawer have the apportunity.

+to try food gardening.

 If in a larger city garden, I think it would have to be either an orchard or common garden, but the smaller 'parkettes' could be turned to allotment gardens.